 Going the Distance (2010) is a good one to watch if you want a good laugh.
 Erin, played by Drew Barrymore, works as an intern journalist, who meets Garrett, played by Justin Long, who just got dumped by his girlfriend.
 Neither of them wants a serious relationship, but at the end of Erin’s internship, they both realize their relationship was more than just a fling.
 However, Erin has to return home to finish graduate school and later is offered a job.
 But Garrett is still working in New York.

-Not only is his movie is fun and easy to watch, but they also do a good job on reflecting the insecurities that couples go through when in long-distance relationships.
+Not only is his movie is fun and easy to watch best movies, but they also do a good job on reflecting the insecurities that couples go through when in long-distance relationships.
 One of the suggestions Garrett’s friends give for being in an LDR is phone sex.
 This movie will show you what not to do.

 Favorite scene: This scene wasn’t really about the couple, but the scene where the family is having dinner with some friends after Erin and Garrett had sex on the table is hilarious!

 “I don’t want to lose you.
 Fuck the miles.
 Fuck ’em!
 I’ll be here, and you’ll be there, and we’ll just, we’ll be long-distance.
 Because, quite frankly, I’m crazy about you.”

-So there we have it: three long distance relationship movies to help you survive your long-distance relationships.
+So there we have it: three movies about long distance relationship to help you survive your long-distance relationships.
 There are some great apps to help LDR couples watch movies or videos together.
 They let you watch the same video at the same time so you don’t have to time when you press play.

 What are your favorite long distance relationship movies to watch with your significant other?